Melania Trump Wears $3,890 Calvin Klein Dress, White Michael Kors Pants [Photos]

 [Image by Joe Raedle/Getty Images]

 First Lady Melania was initially in Manhattan, but Mrs. Trump eventually joined the group, sporting white Michael Kors pants that appeared so wide-legged that from some angles, the pants look like a floor-length skirt.
 According to WWD, Melania’s white wide-legged Michael Kors pants were combined with Mrs. Trump’s black wool coat and a matching black button-front blouse.
-Details about Mrs. Trump’s sunglasses and coat and blouse are scant, although plenty of folks leaving comments online want to know the brand of Melania’s blouse, coat and sunglasses as well.
+Details about Mrs. Trump’s sunglasses and coat and blouse are scant, although plenty of folks leaving comments online want to know the brand of Melania’s blouse, coat, and sunglasses as well.

-Mrs. Trump has been a fan of wearing Michael Kors for previous important events, such as when Melania wore a Michael Kors dress in ecru — which is light beige, not white — and a Balmain camel-hued coat — as seen in the following photos from November 8, 2016 — Election Day.
+Mrs. Trump has been a fan of wearing Michael Kors for previous important events, such as when Melania wore a Michael Kors dress in ecru — which is light beige, not white — and a Balmain camel-hued coat, as seen in the following photos from November 8, 2016, Election Day.

 Melania Trump Wears $3,890 Calvin Klein Dress, White Michael Kors Pants [Photos]